enkidevs/curriculum/spreadsheets/functions-and-formulas/README.md

 name: Functions & Formulas

-description: Get familiar with Sheets functions and formulas.
+description: Get familiar with functions and formulas in Google Sheets.

 sections:
   '0':